 To prospective residents,

 Welcome to Education in the Psychiatric Research Institute (PRI), UAMS College of Medicine!
 If you’re looking for a residency program with excellent faculty and facilities, extensive research opportunities and fellowships in child/adolescent, forensic, addiction, and geriatric psychiatry, you may have found your future home.
 Our Department is one of the major psychiatric research, education, and clinical care centers in the region and our students and residents are among the best trained, and happiest, you’ll ever find.
-Our educational programs, from Psychiatry residents of 2012-2013Psychiatry residents of 2012-2013medical student education to our psychiatry residency and fellowship programs and our psychology internship, are respected both locally and nationally and are an integral part of the Department.
+Our educational programs, from medical student education to our psychiatry residency and fellowship programs and our psychology internship, are respected both locally and nationally and are an integral part of the Department.
 With over 100 faculty at various training sites including the Psychiatric Research Institute, the Arkansas State Hospital, the Central Arkansas Veterans Health System, the Arkansas Children’s Hospital, the Little Rock Community Mental Health Center, and several other associated clinics, our students, interns, residents, and fellows are trained in mental health treatment across all systems and throughout the continuum of care.

 Our faculty are heavily involved in all aspects of the medical school curriculum.
 In the second-year Behavioral Science course, directed by Larry Labbate, MD, students’ NBME scores on the Behavioral Science exam have been for many years among the highest of all the basic science courses.
 Junior medical students also rotate through a six-week Psychiatry clerkship with Shanna Palmer, MD, at the helm.
 The clerkship has been the highest rated clerkship at UAMS for the last decade and scores on the NBME Psychiatry subject examination have been well above the national average and the highest of all the UAMS clerkships for more than five years.
 Puru Thapa, MD, Director of Training at the Arkansas State Hospital, has won the College of Medicine’s Golden Apple award, given to the best clinical teacher in the College of Medicine, more than any other faculty member at UAMS.
 A strong foundation in medical student education is certainly a large part of the reason our medical students choose to go into psychiatry in such large numbers.
 In fact, UAMS is in the top five out of almost 130 LCME-accredited allopathic medical schools in recruiting students into psychiatry since 2004.
 A 2009 article in the American Psychiatric Association’s Psychiatric News allowed me to speculate why psychiatry is so popular as a career choice for our students.